-Additional Items to Bring
+Items to Bring in Addition to Clothing:

+- Cell phone for camera & for digital traveler declaration form.
+Wifi in most hotels will make possible occasional communication with home.

-- o Reusable water bottle
+- Reusable water bottle

-- o Toiletries
+- Toiletries

 - Prescription meds (Bring the generic name of any prescription medicine, including dosage.)

 - Medication such as Dramamine for motion sickness

-- o Pepto Bismol tablets
+- Pepto Bismol tablets and Acidophilus (opt.)

-- o Small flashlight
+- Small flashlight (light on phone is o.k.)

 - Spanish/English dictionary

 - Notebook and pens

 - o Bible

-- o Moist towelettes
+- Moist towelettes & small pack of kleenex

-- o Small First aid kit
+- Small First aid kit

 - Feminine hygiene products

+- A mask to wear in case of respiratory symptoms

 - Insect repellent bug wipes are best

 - Warm sweater &/or rain jacket

-- o Swimsuit
+- Swimsuit

-- \circ Sunscreen
+- Sunscreen

-- \circ $\;$ Sun hat, visor or scarf, and sunglasses $\;$
+- Sun hat, visor or scarf, and sunglasses

 - Quick energy snack foods

-- o Acidophilus (optional)

-- o Wash cloth
+- Wash cloth

-- o Ear plugs
+- Ear plugs

 - Glasses for contact users or solution and an extra pair of contacts

 - Work gloves/clothes (for work groups)

 - Flip-flops for use in the shower (optional)